DHTMLX/gantt-docs/data/api/gantt_xml_format_template.md

 @returns:
 - text		string		html text which will be rendered in the gantt
 @descr:
-This template is automatically generated from api/gantt_xml_date_config.md config and can be redefined after [initialization of gantt](api/gantt_init.md).
+This template is automatically generated from the api/gantt_xml_date_config.md config and can be redefined after the [initialization of gantt](api/gantt_init.md).

-A custom template function can be used if the server-side expects format that is not supported by [gantt date helper](api/gantt_date_other.md).
+A custom template function can be used, if the server side expects a format that is not supported by the [gantt date helper](api/gantt_date_other.md).

-For example, let's say server side expects **start_date** as a UNIX timestamp and the request parameters should look like this:
+For example, let's say the server side expects **start_date** as a UNIX timestamp and the request parameters should look like this:

 - **start_date**:1503608400
 - **duration**:4